-The perfect treat!
-These stay moist at room temperature for up to a week, but also freeze well for longer term storage.
+This recipe is the result of much experimentation and produces a decadent chocolate treat.
+The brownies stay moist at room temperature for up to a week, but can be refrigerated or frozen for longer term storage.
 They won’t last long though, so delicious…

 - 3/4 cup raw cacao powder

 - 1/8 cup coconut manna, softened

 - 1/2 t + 1/8 t sea salt

 - optional: chopped walnuts

 * If using coconut palm sugar crystals, measure 3/4 cup crystals into liquid measuring cup and add water to the 3/4 cup line.
 Stir to dissolve crystals in water.

 - mix together everything but the Lacanto and salt in a large mixing bowl